ergEx/analysis/README.md

 ## Bayesian Model Estimation

-The second stage of the pipeline uses the JAGS software to estimate the parameters of a Bayesian model (detaled information on JAGS installation can be found _HERE_).
-This stage is optional and can be omitted if the Bayesian model results are not needed.
-The results of the Bayesian model are saved in the file 'bayesian_parameter_estimation.mat'.
+The second stage of the pipeline uses the 'all_data.mat' file and estimate the parameters via the JAGS software (detaled information on JAGS installation can be found _HERE_).
+This stage will not run automatically, but is run by calling `runBayesian.sh` and configured in `runBayesian.m`

-## Creating Plotting Files

-The third stage of the pipeline creates dataframes that are used to create various plots.
-These dataframes are saved as both .csv and .pcl files in the 'plotting_files' subfolder under the 'data' folder.
+The results of the Bayesian model are saved in the file 'JAGS_parameter_estimation_{pooling}.mat'.

+## Bracketing method

+The third stage of the pipeline uses the 'all_data.csv' file and estimate the parameters using the bracketing method.
+It outputs two files 'bracketing_overview' and 'logistic' in both '.csv' and '.pkl' format.

+# create JASP input

+The fourth stage of the pipeline uses the 'JAGS_parameter_estimation_{pooling}.mat' and the 'bracketing_overview.csv' files and creates a new file called 'jasp_input.csv', which automatically updates the statistical results found in `JASP_results.jasp`.

 ## Creating Plots

-The final stage of the pipeline creates plots based on the dataframes created in the previous stage.
+The final stage of the pipeline creates plots based on the dataframes created in the previous stages.
 The plots are saved in the 'figs' subfolder.

-Note that the Bayesian model must be run after the data has been read if one wants to include them in the analysis.

 # Setting up JAGS